-The impact of these changes is viewed as a 'triple jeopardy' for working-class women, considering the impact on work, wages and cuts to essential welfare services, women are often left disadvantaged in the withdrawal of such services (The Fawcett Society, 2012).
-Within a gender divided workforce, women continue to face barriers to meaningful employment for example because of occupational segregation (Irvine et al., 2022).
+The impact of these changes is viewed as a "triple jeopardy" for working-class women, considering the impact on work, wages, and cuts to essential welfare services, women are often left disadvantaged in the withdrawal of such services (The Fawcett Society 2012).
+For example, within a gender divided workforce, women continue to face barriers to meaningful employment because of occupational segregation (Irvine and Rose 2022).
 Experiencing financial instability because of these complex challenges, many find themselves depending on food banks.